joybindroo/pyodkmcp/README.md

-### 🚀 ODK Central MCP Server
+# 🚀 Python MCP Server for ODK

-A Model Context Protocol (MCP) Server for ODK Central, enabling AI agents to interact with your data collection projects and forms.
+A Model Context Protocol (MCP) Server for ODK Central, enabling AI agents to interact with your data collection projects and forms using powerful [PyODK](https://github.com/getodk/pyodk) Python library.
 This server works in tandem with a separate dedicated **Python Database MCP Server** to provide a seamless and powerful ODK data analysis experience on AI Chatbot Applications like Claude Desktop & VS Code.
 Leverage the power of this server to bring your ODK workflow into the age of AI-powered assistants.

 ***

-### 🛠️ Tools and Dual-Server Workflow
+## 🛠️ Tools and Dual-Server Workflow

 This setup utilizes two separate, but interconnected, MCP servers to create a robust agentic workflow.
 This design allows for both direct interaction with ODK Central and sophisticated querying of locally stored data.